ACMmodel/MOSFET_model/Verilog-A/readme.md

-# ACM model in Verilog-A language for circuit simulation
+# ACM model in verilog-A for circuit simulation

 The ACM model can be used in open-source or commercial circuit simulators due to the universality of the Verilog-A language.